This post contains affiliate links.

 “This recipe was really delicious and very filling.
 I left out the mint because I didn’t have any.
 This would make a great side dish for Thanksgiving dinner.” —Patti

-These ingredients grow well together and they are the perfect flavor combination.
+These ingredients grow well together, and they are the perfect flavor combination.
 If you haven’t purchased hominy before, it’s usually with canned beans.
+Jump to the recipe card for the full quantities.

 - Hominy: This canned maize is large and chewy.